PeterGrace/pull-secret-operator/README.md

 This operator will copy an identified dockerconfigjson-based secret from a source namespace to one or more destination namespaces

 ## How it works
-The operator sets up a series of watches on objects in the Kubernetes environment: PullSecrets and Secrets.
-Given a named Secret object defined in the PullSecret spec, it will copy the secret data from that secret into a same-named secret in one or more namespaces that you specify.
+The operator sets up a series of watches on objects in the Kubernetes environment: `PullSecrets` and `Secrets`.

+Given a Secret object defined in the PullSecret spec, it will copy the secret to one or more namespaces.

 Example:
 ```
 apiVersion: vsix.me/v1
 kind: PullSecret